 Answer: No. This is not a repair shop where I perform repairs for you.
 Time does not permit servicing several machines that require major repairs in the class.

 Question: What will I learn in the 5 day repair class?

 Answer: The basic training is the most important requirement to become a competent mechanic.
 You will learn the various systems of sewing machines, how each system works and how to adjust it for proper operation.
 The basic training is the foundation for all service procedures and the basics must be understood before advancing to "hands on" service procedures.
 The "hands on" section of training covers almost any procedure you wish to explore.
-Please be aware that if you choose to service only " basket case" machines, you may only complete one machine in the alloted three days.
-If you choose to service machines with common problems, you may complete several in three days.
-You will learn much more by following quality service procedures on fewer machines than trying to patch up several machines in the advanced course.
+Please be aware that if you choose to service only " basket case" machines, you may only complete one machine in the alloted five days.
+If you choose to service machines with common problems, you may complete several in five days.
+You will learn much more by following quality service procedures on fewer machines than trying to patch up several machines in the course.

 Below is a sample copy of the class information flyer.
 I'm sure you will agree almost any question you could have about the class will be answered in the flyer.

 quickly and registration may be closed at any time.